CESNET/du-docs/docs/agentk.md

     verbs: ["get", "list", "watch", "create", "update", "delete", "patch"]
   ```

-  Specify the resources to your choosing.
+  Specify the resources and verbs to your choosing.
   You can list all resources you have permission to by this command `kubectl api-resources --verbs=list -n <Your Namespace>`

 - Apply the deployment with the following command: